Gravity, Cartan geometry, and idealized waywisers: Action principles for gravity

 which looks almost like the original equation \eqref{torsionholst} but with the numerical factor $\beta\ell$ appearing on the other term.
 This comes about because the two terms are essentially the duals of each other.
 Solving \eqref{dualeq} yields

 which we insert in \eqref{torsionholst} which in turn yields

-Thus, if $\beta\ell\neq \pm4$ we obtain the equation $\epsilon_{IJKL} e^K\wedge T^L=0$ which is the same zero torsion equation \eqref{torsionMM} obtained from the MacDowell-Mansouri action.
+If we require the action to be real-valued \footnote{For a discussion of the complex-valued (anti-)self-dual cases in which $\beta=\pm \frac{4i}{\ell}$ see \cite{Thiemann:2007zz}.}, so so also $\beta$, we see that $16+\beta^2\ell^2\neq0$ and we obtain the equation $\epsilon_{IJKL} e^K\wedge T^L=0$ which is the same zero torsion equation \eqref{torsionMM} obtained from the MacDowell-Mansouri action.
 Thus, we conclude that in the absence of fermionic matter torsion is again zero.
 After torsion has been removed from \eqref{riemholst} what remains is simply Einstein's vacuum equations.
-Thus, the Holst action with $\beta\ell\neq\pm4$ reproduces the Einstein's General Relativity.
-The degenerate case in which $\beta=\pm \frac{4}{\ell}$ will not be considered here.
+Thus, the Holst action reproduces the Einstein's General Relativity.

 It should be stressed that the Holst term {\em does} change the way fermionic matter couples to gravity and by changing the value of $\beta$ we get different behavior of the gravitational field inside spacetime regions with non-zero spin-density.
 The value of $\beta$ is therefore ultimately an experimental question.